-IPCC 1A3d, Key category for CO2 and CH4 NFR 1A3d
+IPCC 1A3d, Key category for CO2 and CH4 NFR 1A3d Last update: 15.01.2014

 According to CLRTAP and UNFCCC, Norwegian national sea traffic is defined as ships moving between two Norwegian ports.
 In this connection, installations at the Norwegian part of the continental shelf are defined as ports.